apache/spark/docs/best-practices.rst

 You can also implement checks in a DAG to make sure the tasks are producing the results as expected.
 As an example, if you have a task that pushes data to S3, you can implement a check in the next task.
-For example, the check could make sure that the partition is created in S3 and perform some simple checks to see if the data is correct or not.
+For example, the check could make sure that the partition is created in S3 and perform some simple checks to determine if the data is correct.

 Similarly, if you have a task that starts a microservice in Kubernetes or Mesos, you should check if the service has started or not using :class:`airflow.providers.http.sensors.http.HttpSensor`.